-- 1. Administer the Small Flood Control Structure Program. - 2.
+- 1. Administer the Small Flood Control and Water Quality Structure Program. - 2.
 Management shall review and prioritize all applications annually. - 3.
-The District shall contract with a consulting engineering firm for final design, geotechnical investigations and construction engineering services for the project. - 4.
-The District shall select a contractor and administer a contract for the construction of the project. - 5.
-The District shall fund 75% of the total project costs. - 6.
+The District shall contract with a consulting engineering firm for a preliminary and final design, geotechnical investigations and construction administration engineering services for the project. - 4.
+The District shall select and retain a contractor for the construction of the project. - 5.
+The District shall fund 100% of the total Project Costs. - 6.
+The District shall determine the necessary land rights (easements) for the project and shall have the necessary land rights appraised.
+The necessary land rights (easements) will be granted or acquired by the District.
+The District will contribute 50% of the appraised value of the land rights (easements) for the project. - 7.
 Upon completion of the construction, the District will operate and maintain the structure.